JaneeChoi/fmlogcondens/README.md

 ## version

-This is the modified version of fmlogcondens for the package [multiLocalFDR](https://github.com/JungiinChoi/multiLocalFDR) forked from the origianl [fmlogcondens]https://github.com/FabianRathke/fmlogcondens).
+This is a modified version of fmlogcondens for the package [multiLocalFDR](https://github.com/JungiinChoi/multiLocalFDR) forked from the original [fmlogcondens](https://github.com/FabianRathke/fmlogcondens).

 If you found an error or have questions regarding this modified version, please contact me: Jungin Choi (serimtech07 at snu.ac.kr).